bmolnar91/workbook/module_web_with_python.md

 An example: ping.
 The purpose of the **ping command** is to test the communication between two programs over the network.
 In fact, ping needs to know about dropped or out-of-order packets to determine how good or bad the connection is.
 A reliable channel would invalidate this service altogether.

 > TCP is a connection-based protocol and UDP is a connection-less protocol, meaning: TCP establishes a connection between a sender and receiver before data can be sent.
 UDP does not establish a connection before sending data.
+> Ping is a computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.
+Ping time is the network latency between a player's client and the game server as measured with the ping utility or equivalent.

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?